scriptwide-fonts/scriptwide-kyokasho-cjk/README.md

 > [!WARNING]
 > I added way too many glyphs to the font, but before I could save it, FontForge corrupted all of my saves, turning everything into zero bytes.
 No backups were made, so unfortunately many characters created over the span of a month are currently lost.

-Pan-CJK font based on Klee One and its derivatives
+CJK font based on Klee One Semibold and its derivatives

 This font is licensed under OFL.